Easy Quiche Recipe

 How To Make Quiche

-6. Bake until the center sets.
+• 6.
+Bake at 375 degrees Fahrenheit (190 degrees Celsius) for 35-40 minutes until the center sets.

 What Makes This An Easy Quiche Recipe

-2. No need to saute vegetables first.
-I use a good amount of green onions in this recipe and they don’t need to be cooked first like other vegetables.
+2. No need to sauté vegetables first.
+I use a good amount of green onions in this recipe, and they don’t need to be cooked first like other vegetables.

 What To Serve With Quiche